 The sudden and unexpected death of a parent, spouse or child is a devastating event in the life of any person.
 When that is produced by the negligence or carelessness of another person or company, or as a result of a defective drug or device, or an unsafe property, the results can be financially devastating as well as emotionally traumatizing.
-When death is not from natural causes but due to the fault or wrongful acts of another person, company or corporation, you may be able to receive some compensation and justice through a wrongful death claim.
+When death is not from natural causes but due to the fault or wrongful acts of another person, company or corporation, you may be able to receive some compensation and justice with help from our award-winning San Francisco wrongful death lawyers.

 From a legal standpoint, wrongful death occurs when a person dies due to the negligence or misconduct of another person or party.
 California wrongful death laws apply whether the tragedy occurs right in the home, from dangerous children’s toys or household consumer product, and the workplace from defective equipment, tools or machinery, or on the highways as a result of negligent drivers or defective automobiles.
 Whether your husband, wife, child parent or other relative died in a work-related accident, from chemical exposure, defective machinery or equipment or a construction hazard such as a scaffolding accident, the skilled wrongful death lawyers of the Walkup law firm are available to consult at no charge and to help prosecute wrongdoers..